top of page

 Co-extrusion allows you to engineer each layer for a specific purpose.
 For example, the outer layer might provide UV protection or printability, the middle layer could offer oxygen barrier properties with EVOH, and the inner layer might deliver heat resistance or chemical compatibility.
 This level of customization means you get exactly the performance you need without compromising on other properties.

 By eliminating the need for post-production lamination, co-extrusion reduces both material costs and production time.
 Manufacturers can use thinner layers of expensive specialty resins (like EVOH or Nylon) while still achieving superior barrier protection.
+The streamlined process also minimizes waste and energy consumption, making it a more economical choice for large-scale production.

 Modern extrusion lines are equipped with automated thickness monitoring systems and real-time defect inspection cameras.
 These technologies ensure that every inch of film meets strict tolerances, within the target thickness.
 For industries like pharmaceuticals and bioprocessing, where precision is non-negotiable, this level of control is essential.

 Achilles USA produces co-extruded films in a cleanroom environment.
 This contamination-free setting is critical for medical, pharmaceutical, and bioprocessing applications where purity, sterility, and biocompatibility are required.
+Our cleanroom capabilities ensure minimal extractables and leachables, protecting the integrity of sensitive materials and processes.

 Types of Extruded and Co-Extruded Films